 Being such a widely used file format for publishing information, one might think PDFs are capable of making the information available to a large number of users.
 However, people with disabilities are often excluded from getting access to the information as the PDF documents are not necessarily authored keeping accessibility in mind.

-One of the biggest challenge faced by people with disabilities while accessing PDF is document being scanned and published online as an image PDF.
+One of the biggest challenges faced by people with disabilities while accessing PDF is that the document scanned and published online is as an image PDF.